-Information and resources to help programmers achieve maximum performance on their applications with an emphasis on preparing for Cori with its Intel Xeon Phi KNL processors.
+Information and resources to help programmers achieve maximum performance on their applications.

 We expect many applications will need to make code modifications in order to run efficiently on Cori's Knights Landing manycore architecture.
 To run well on Cori, your application will need to have good thread scalability, take advantage of vectorization opportunities, and manage multiple hierarchies of memory effectively.
 Read More »